 This indicates the percent of patients who were given antipsychotic drugs.
 These medications are sometimes used to treat several conditions, including Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication

-This figure indicates the percentage of long-term care patients which are administered antianxiety medication.
-These drugs are generally given to patients experiencing depression and anxiety.
+This metric tells you the percentage of long-term residents that were administered antianxiety medication.
+These medications are prescribed to patients suffering from depression and anxiety.

 Managing Depression Among Residents